ZeroLight0/ZeroLight0/README.md

 ###

-<p align="left">My name is George and I'm a Fullstack developer, from the planet Earth</p>
+<p align="left">My name is George and I'm a Fullstack Software developer, from the planet Earth</p>

 ###